bug problem

 What happens when a fly lands on your food?

 The issue with flies is that they, well, fly.
-Imagine this scenario: Your neighbor’s cat catches a rat, leaving its prize to rot next to your wood pile.
+Imagine this scenario: Your neighbor’s cat catches a rat, leaving the prize to rot next to your wood pile.
 As the rat decays, flies are drawn to it and have a feast, crawling all over the now-deformed rat and digesting pieces of it.
-Then, the fly buzzes into your home through an open door, a tear in a screen, or a a vent and lands on the juicy pastrami sandwich that you’ve just finished making.
+Then, the fly buzzes into your home through an open door, a tear in a screen or a vent and lands on the juicy pastrami sandwich that you’ve just finished making.
 Without really thinking about it, you shoo the fly away and then take a big bite of that sandwich, right where the fly had landed.

 Flies regurgitate